 - Blocks of content that is too small to read

 - Images are also too small or even cut out of the screen

-- The whole screen which would fit perfectly on a desktop is too big to fit on the mobile screen, making users not just scroll up and down, but move the page sideways to read everything.
+- The whole screen which would fit perfectly on a desktop is too big to fit on the mobile screen.
+This makes users not just scroll up and down, but move the page sideways to read everything.

-All in all a non-mobile friendly website is not even the least bit enticing for online users, it is a flat out turn off, thus it may be the main reason behind high bounce rates.
-If you take a look at the mobile friendly counterparts in the pictures, you will notice the complete opposite of the traits above, such as:
+All in all, a non-mobile friendly website is not even the least bit enticing for online users.
+It is a flat out turn off.
+Thus, it may be the main reason behind high bounce rates.
+If you take a look at the mobile-friendly counterparts in the pictures, you’ll see the opposite of the traits above.

 - Content that is presented in a neat and readable way